-Let’s get back to the topic of Asia and squatting, I wasn’t really disgusted, I was surprised, but I’m sure plenty of people are disgusted by the whole squat and poo thing.
-Problem is, they’ve got it right and we got it so wrong, we’re lazy, we want comfort and it’s killing us all.
-After spending several years in Asia I noticed that they’ve got the best squatting mobility, even the older people, I’m talking 80, 90 or older.
-They don’t have this “I’m getting older, I can’t do it anymore” attitude, because they know it’s crap, crap mostly spread by so called specialists and doctors, “ooh you better take it easy”.
+Asia and squatting, After spending several years in Asia I noticed that they’ve got the best squatting mobility, even the older people, I’m talking 80, 90 or older.
+They don’t have this “I’m getting older, I can’t do it anymore” attitude, because they know it’s crap, crap mostly spread by so-called specialists and doctors, “ooh you better take it easy”.

-I’ve always wondered, if I start prescribing medicine without a license and qualifications I’m a quacksalver, but why is it that these so called doctors can express their opinions about movement and true physical health when they know jack-all about it?
-Unless you have a doctor that’s an athlete, trainer or highly active exerciser, then they should shut the hell up and stick to what they know, which is mainly selling bandaids, treating the symptoms and not the cause (off course I’m generalizing here, but I’m sure that if you’re on the other side, you’ll forgive me).
+I’ve always wondered if I start prescribing medicine without a license and qualifications I’m a quacksalver, but why is it that these so-called doctors can express their opinions about movement and true physical health when they know jack-all about it?
+Unless you have a doctor that’s an athlete, trainer or highly active exerciser, then they would be better of to stick to what they know, which is selling band-aids and treating symptoms but not the cause (off course I’m generalizing here, but I’m sure that if you’re on the other side, you’ll forgive me).